 Who’s In Charge

-Every Lindblad Endeavour Galapagos cruise has three supervisors:
+Every National Geographic Endeavour Galapagos cruise has three supervisors:

 The Captain, who hopefully you won’t see except at social functions.
-You don’t want to see him in a public area with a megaphone in hand or hear his voice over your cabin speaker during the distress signal while someone is pounding on your door.
+You don’t want to see him in a public area with a megaphone in hand.

-The Expedition Leader, the most visible person of the three since this person usually oversees all departures and returns and emcees the nightly recaps in the lounge.
+The Expedition Leader, the most visible person of the three since this person usually oversees all Zodiac departures/returns and emcees the nightly recaps in the lounge.

 Finding Your Way Around The Ship

 Although the Lindblad National Geographic Endeavour is one of the largest ships stationed year-round in the Galapagos, it carries a maximum of 96 passengers.
 At the beginning of the cruise, you may find yourself going to the wrong decks because they have an unusual numbering system.
 Cabins with a 300 number are at the ship’s lowest level, while those with a 100 number are located two decks above, just the opposite of most cruise ships..